Sir John Eliot Gardiner / ORR, Monteverdi Choir

 Here, the two female soloists moved back, to a position between the conductor and the choir.
 I found their beginning somewhat technical: e.g., the two acciaccaturas were slightly too obvious, almost fabricated, rather than a subtle ornament / illustration.
 Lacking depth?
 The choir was more expressive, solemn, begging than the soloists.

 ★★★★½ (choir) / ★★★½ (soprano) / ★★★★ (mezzosoprano)

 The initial terzetto of the soloists (MS, T, B) was excellent, even though I could have imagined a slightly slower, more solemn pace.
 I think that this has (or should have) some of the atmosphere of the preparation to the finale in an opera (in the expectation of redemption?).
 Maybe I just missed some of this operatic aspect?
 To me, the expressive bass cantilena after the brief ff interjection by the strings confirm this opera aspect.

 VII.
 Libera me

 And there it comes again, the Day of Wrath!
-Here, it seemed to have at least as much power, force, brutality as the first instances.
+Here, Gardiner and his team produced at least as much power, force, brutality as in the first instances.
 Was it slightly faster, or was this mere impression from all the music in-between?
-The strings could hardly articulate the falling cascades at this pace: Verdi mercilessly writes two notes under a slur and two staccato notes in each group of four semiquavers—this was impossible to hear. (★★★★)
+The strings could hardly articulate the falling cascades at this pace: Verdi mercilessly writes two notes under a slur and two staccato notes in each group of four semiquavers—this was impossible to hear.

 After a dramatic solo recitative for the soprano, Verdi inserts a dramatic fugue for the choir.
 Was the Italian pronunciation degrading because the choristers felt the exhaustion, or is it the text Libera me, Domine, de morte aeterna that was maybe particularly susceptible to exposing “Englitalian” pronunciation?
 It wasn’t all that bad, just some of the vowels (“i”, “e”).